 Africa Cinema Summit makes debut; ignites economic, creative opportunities

-As the Africa Cinema Summit draws near, Kenya's cinematic pioneers, artists, entrepreneurs, and visionaries are gearing up to converge on this transformative platform.
+As the Africa Cinema Summit draws near, Nigeria's cinematic pioneers, artists, entrepreneurs, and visionaries are gearing up to converge on this transformative platform.

 Recommended articles

-Kenyan filmmakers and cinema operators are at the forefront of this groundbreaking event, which promises to unlock a wealth of economic prospects and creative avenues, catalysing Kenya's rise on the global cinematic stage.
+Nigerian filmmakers and cinema operators are at the forefront of this groundbreaking event, which promises to unlock a wealth of economic prospects and creative avenues, catalysing Nigeria's rise on the global cinematic stage.

 Juliet Yaa Asantewaa Asante, Convener of the Africa Cinema Summit, expressed her vision for the summit, saying, "This is more than a gathering; it's a movement to reshape the future of African cinema."